yiyangshen/COMP30022-DocMcStuffins/docs/minutes/week12_client-sprint_review.md

     -   Glad to see the product works in the end.
 #### Backend API

--   what went well
+-   What went well
     -   Backend was same as last sprint
         -   No major problems this sprint
     -   Standardised and prettier documentations
--   obstacles
+-   Obstacles
     -   Lacked communication with the frontend
     -   Could have added more tests and better documentation
 -   Final product critics / sprint sentiments